dev-talha-akbar/laravel-avatar-upload/readme.md

 ####AVATAR_UPLOAD_EXTENSION
 The extension of uploaded avatar.
 Default is `jpg`
 ####AVATAR_DEFAULT_PATH
 The path to default avatar relative to public folder to show if the user does not have one.
-Providing this will disable Gravatar.
+Providing this will disable Gravatar
-###GRAVATAR_DEFAULT</strong>
+####GRAVATAR_DEFAULT
 The default avatar to show if the user does not have one on gravatar.com.
 Default is `identicon`.
 You can see all of the possible defaults [here](https://en.gravatar.com/site/implement/images/#default-image)